ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch06_Dictionaries/Try it Yourself/00_my_answers.md

-    "PEP 8": "The Python Enhancement Proposal is a style guide of Python code", "Literal": "A data item that has a fixed value", "Loop": "A loop is used for iterating over a sequence", "Module": "A module is a file consisting of Python code that can be imported and reused in a program", }
+    "PEP 8": "The Python Enhancement Proposal is a style guide of Python code", "Literal": "A data item that has a fixed value", "Loop": "A loop is used for iterating over a sequence", "Module": "A Python code file that can be imported and reused", }

 coding_terms.update(more_coding_terms)